BirdeeHub/tomlua/README.md

 Basic benchmarking (repeatedly parsing [tests/example.toml](./tests/example.toml) file) shows promising results.

-Speed is comparable to cjson, despite parsing toml rather than json, and it is about 10x faster than toml_edit
+Speed is comparable to cjson, (1.2x-2.0x the speed depending on settings) despite parsing toml rather than json, and it is 10x faster than toml_edit